The System Remembers the Excluded

 No. Inclusion means acknowledging reality and recognizing that each person has a place within the family system.
 It does not remove responsibility or excuse harmful actions.

-Can Family Constellations help reveal hidden dynamics?
+Can Family Constellations help explore hidden family patterns?